Finder Not Responding After Updating to Sonoma [5 Methods]

 Follow these instructions to reset the Finder on macOS forcibly:

 Step 1.
-Click the Apple logo in the upper-left corner and choose "Force Quit".
+To force quit an application, click the Apple logo in the upper-left corner of the screen and select "Force Quit" from the drop-down menu.

 Step 2.
 In the Force Quit Applications box, choose "Finder".